 - dash of cayenne pepper

-- In a high powered blender, add spinach and 1/2 cup of coconut water till greens are liquified.
+- In a high powered blender, add spinach and ½ cup of coconut water and blend until greens are liquified.

-- Add in pineapple, apple, ginger, avocado, lemon and dash of cayenne pepper and blend on high until smooth.
+- Add in frozen pineapple chunks, apple, ginger, avocado, lemon and dash of cayenne pepper and blend on high until smooth.

-- Check for consistency and sweetness and add in more coconut water or frozen pineapple to taste.
+- Check for consistency and sweetness and add in more coconut water, frozen pineapple or sweetener of your choice to taste.
 Serve immediately.